dart-lang/language/working/3102 - implied-name/feature-specification.md

   );
 ```

-To avoid redundant repetition, Dart will allow you to omit the
+To avoid redundant repetition, this feature will allow you to omit the
 argument name if it's the same name as the expression providing the value.

 ```dart